4 min read

 "B-but then you'll be at a disadvantage when the heroes come."

-"The Demon King absorbs the blood of the Four Heavenly Kings and becomes stronger, so don't worry."
+"The Great Demon King absorbs the Four Heavenly Kings' blood and grows stronger, so don't worry."

 "Tilly."